in28minutes/cloud.in28minutes.com/_posts/google-cloud-choosing-a-compute.md

 Goal of **Anthos** is help you run Kubernetes clusters anywhere - Cloud, Multi Cloud and On-Premise.

-You can multiple Kubernetes deployments and manage them centrally using Anthos.
+You can manage multiple Kubernetes deployments centrally using Anthos.

 ## 5: Here is a Quick Summary